-Students with a valid reason are able to seek an extension for an assessment task by completing a Misadventure Form (7-9) and submitting it to their teacher.
+- Students with a valid reason can seek an extension for an assessment task by completing a Misadventure Form (7-9) and submitting it to their teacher.
 This will need to be submitted no less than two (2) days before the due date.
-The Head Teacher of the faculty area will approve or reject extension and misadventure applications.
-Only students with approved misadventure forms will be exempt from attending the lunchtime catch-up sessions for overdue tasks.

-We ask for staff, student and parent support in following these processes to ensure that all student assessment tasks are dealt with in a fair and consistent manner.
+The Head Teacher of the faculty area will approve or reject extensionand misadventure applications.
+Only students with approved misadventure forms will be exempt from attending the lunchtime catch-up sessions for overdue tasks. - We ask for staff, student and parent support in following these processes to ensure that all studentssessment tasks are dealt with in a fair and consistent manner.